Poggecci/INSO-GH-API-QUERY/README.md

      not be any use of the decay function in the calculation of the score of issues
    - `teams` : this field is a list of key/value pairs.
 The key of each pair is the team name.
-It _must_ also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
+It _must_ also be the name of the project board owned by that team from which the closed issues, with their `Urgency` and `Difficulty` can be collected.
 The value of each pair is a JSON with the fields
      - `managers` : which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they